 To that end, at TDChristian, we endeavour to treat all members of the school community with respect and dignity.
 We encourage the use of non-violent means to resolve conflict and consistently promote the safety of people in our school.
-Disciplinary measures are applied within a framework of progressive discipline that is supportive and corrective in nature.
-Progressive discipline employs a range of consequences that are developmentally appropriate, includes opportunities to learn from mistakes, and focusses on improving behaviour.
+Disciplinary measures are applied within a framework of restorative practice that is supportive and corrective in nature.
+When helpful, progressive discipline is practiced.
+It employs a range of consequences that are developmentally appropriate and includes opportunities to learn from mistakes with a focus on improving behaviour.
 Students need to understand and acknowledge their errors or misbehaviour, ask for forgiveness, and seek to restore relationships or make things right.
 This is the basis of our discipline policy.

-Safe schools do not just happen; when each of us (students, parents, guardians, teachers, staff members, and community members and partners) as God's image bearer is dedicated to fulfilling his or her roles and responsibilities, we are able with God's blessing to have a school that truly enfolds people into its community, engages them in learning, and empowers them to do incredible things in the school and outside of it.
+Safe schools do not just happen; when students, parents, guardians, teachers, staff members, and community members and partners, as God's image-bearers, are dedicated to fulfilling our roles and responsibilities, we are able with God's blessing to have a school that truly enfolds people into its community, engages them in learning, and empowers them to do incredible things in the school and outside of it.

-Here are educational emphases that promote our school and learning climate.
+These are educational emphases that promote our school and learning climate: